JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 word more on the subject of the Moonstone out of me.
 There is your table spread for supper.
 That’s one of the many human infirmities which I always treat tenderly.
 If you will ring the bell, I’ll say grace.
-‘For what we are going to receive—-’”
+‘For what we are going to receive—’”

 “I wish you a good appetite to it, Sergeant,” I said.
 “My appetite is gone.
 I’ll wait and see you served, and then I’ll ask you to excuse me,